AISIGSJTU/Siren-Plus/README.md

 # SIREN<sup>+</sup>: Robust Federated Learning with Proactive Alarming and Differential Privacy

-This code accompanies the paper 'SIREN<sup>+</sup>: Robust Federated Learning with Proactive Alarming and Differential Privacy'.
+This code accompanies the paper 'SIREN<sup>+</sup>: Robust Federated Learning with Proactive Alarming and Differential Privacy', which is accepted by *IEEE Transactions on Dependable and Secure Computing (2024)*.

 Please download Fashion-MNIST dataset to path like ```/home/data/``` on the user's machine if you want to use it.
 CIFAR-10 dataset can be downloaded by the program automatically.